jason-weirather/omeify/README.md

 # omeify

-`omeify` is a Python package designed to streamline the conversion of TIFF files into the OME-TIFF format, which has been deidentified using the MITI standard.
+`omeify` is a Python package designed to streamline the conversion of various image files, such as TIFF files, into the OME-TIFF format.
+The generated OME-TIFF files are deidentified following the MITI standard.
 This package relies on two Java tools: [bioformats2raw](https://github.com/glencoesoftware/bioformats2raw) and [raw2ometiff](https://github.com/glencoesoftware/raw2ometiff).

 ## Dependencies